green-green-avk/AnotherTerm/README.md

 * Supported USB UART devices: Generic USB CDC, CP210X, FTDI, PL2303, CH34x, CP2130 SPI-USB.

+* Bluetooth SPP UART devices are supported.

 * Local Linux pty is supported.
 Feel free to use PRoot with some Linux environment:
 <https://github.com/green-green-avk/AnotherTerm/wiki/Installing-Linux-under-PRoot>.

 * Shell tool to interact with the Android environment is also present.
    - Content exchange between other applications and own files / pipes has been implemented.
    - It also works in chrooted environments (PRoot at least).
-   - USB serial port dongle access from the command line is also implemented.
+   - USB and Bluetooth serial port dongles access from the command line is also implemented.
    - **libusb** support on nonrooted Android —
 <https://github.com/green-green-avk/AnotherTerm/wiki/Installing-libusb-for-nonrooted-Android>.
    - Custom plugins to access the Android environment and own API to create them as separate APKs —